PacktPublishing/Machine-Learning-Algorithms-Second-Edition/README.md

 ## Get to Know the Author
 **Giuseppe Bonaccorso**
-Giuseppe Bonaccorso is an experienced team leader/manager in AI, machine/deep learning solution design, management, and delivery.
+is an experienced team leader/manager in AI, machine/deep learning solution design, management, and delivery.
 He got his MScEng in electronics in 2005 from the University of Catania, Italy, and continued his studies at the University of Rome Tor Vergata and the University of Essex, UK.
 His main interests include machine/deep learning, reinforcement learning, big data, bio-inspired adaptive systems, cryptocurrencies, and NLP.